 Know your ABVs

-When looking at your consumption, consider the ABV of what you were drinking.
+When looking at your consumption, consider the ABV of what you're drinking.
 Wine that says ‘13 ABV’ – ABV stands for ‘alcohol by volume’ - on its label contains 13% pure alcohol.
 The ABV of popular 'new world' wines from New Zealand and Australia can be more than European wines.
 You won’t have to worry about any of this when you stop drinking.

 What’s your real motivation for stopping?

 Ask yourself why?
-I say to patients at the Priory that they should assess alcohol’s true toll on their physical, mental and emotional health.
+I say to patients at Priory that they should assess alcohol’s true toll on their physical, mental and emotional health.
 Remind yourself of your worst or most embarrassing hangover.
 Do you constantly feel lethargic and foggy-headed?
 Do you lose days to hangovers?
 Do you find it hard to kick-start yourself in the mornings?
 Thinking about these things will help you decide you really want to change, because the benefits of giving up alcohol are manifold.

 Get allies

 Talk to a friend and, if possible, get them to give up alcohol at the same time as you - then support each other.
 You might take up a sport at the same time, go running together, or swap your lagers for lattes.
 Discuss times when you might be tempted to go the pub and opt for the cinema or coffee bar, or binge watch Netflix.
 Discuss your mutual motivations for giving up alcohol.
-Even a Phone App might be useful as your supportive buddy.
+Even a phone app might be useful as your supportive buddy.
 Spend time with friends who don’t drink.

 Avoid social functions and resist peer pressure

-Instead of alcohol?
+Instead of alcohol

-Low alcohol beer is ok although it can give you a taste for the real stuff.
+Low alcohol beer is OK although it can give you a taste for the real stuff.
 But think of this period as a detox and you might want to give up caffeine at the same time.
-Get in the habit of drinking at least five glasses of water each day as your body desperately needs water for almost everything it does.
+Get in the habit of drinking at least five glasses of water each day, as your body desperately needs water for almost everything it does.
 Fruit juices are better than caffeinated, artificially sweetened soft drinks.

 Think of losing weight

 Giving up alcohol is a huge incentive to losing weight and looking better, because there are lots of hidden calories in alcohol.
 According to a YouGov survey, the average wine drinker in England takes in around 2,000 calories from alcohol every month.
 Drinking five pints of lager a week adds up to 44,200 calories over a year, which is equivalent to eating 221 doughnuts.
-Alcohol Concern says that of those who gave up alcohol for the first month in 2017, 49% lost weight over the month (62% of people also slept better, 79% of people saved money and 65% sustained reduced levels of drinking six months later, while 8% of people stayed dry).
+Alcohol Concern says that of those who gave up alcohol for the first month in 2017, 49% lost weight over the month (62% of people also slept better, 79% of people saved money and 65% sustained reduced levels of drinking 6 months later, while 8% of people stayed dry).

 You can drive everywhere